Who Is Kanye West?

 But West was not content to be a backroom player.
-He wanted to be the headline act.
-But he initially struggled to be taken seriously as a rapper — he lacked the "gangsta" credentials that were prerequisite at the time: he was an arty middle-class kid who wore pink polo shirts and Gucci loafers.
-He pleaded with Roc-A-Fella records to let him rap, but as co-founder Jay Z later told Time magazine: "We all grew up street guys who had to do whatever we had to do to get by.
+He wanted to be the headline act but initially struggled to be taken seriously as a rapper.
+He pleaded with Roc-A-Fella records to let him rap, but as co-founder Jay-Z later told Time magazine, "We all grew up street guys who had to do whatever we had to do to get by.
 Then there's Kanye, who to my knowledge has never hustled a day in his life.
 I didn't see how it could work."
 West got a similar response from other labels.
 "I'd leave meetings crying all the time," he recalled.

 'The College Dropout'